 Derek Lee McPhatter builds narratives at intersections of race, class, gender, sexuality and technology.
-He writes TV, theater, and digital projects, with a penchant for dramedy and sharp dialogue.
+He writes theater, digital and TV projects, with a penchant for dramedy and sharp dialogue.
 He brings a unique, queer black perspective to his characters, worlds and storylines.

 Portrait by Jansen Bridge